jonpena/Cirobb/README.md

 Cirobb Engine is a 2d physics engine inspired by box2d lite that was created with the purpose of helping people who are starting in this wonderful world of physics for video games.
-The engine uses the erin catto contact persistence algorithm and its implementation of the PGS (Projected Gauss Seidel) solver to solve the MLCP very well known as a sequential impulse.
+The engine uses the erin catto contact persistence algorithm and its implementation of the <b>PGS</b> (Projected Gauss Seidel) solver to solve the MLCP very well known as a Sequential Impulse.
-The main idea of ​​this project is to explain in more detail how physics engines work, I must clarify that not all physics engines use the same approach.
+The main idea of this project is to explain in more detail how physics engines work, I must clarify that not all physics engines use the same approach.
 This engine follows the dynamics of impulses.